Disarming Domestic Abusers

 The policy also simplifies the prosecution of domestic abusers by allowing for additional charges after a violation of pre-trial bond conditions, a violation of probation, or a violation of the law for the illegal possession of a firearm.

 The prosecutor often brings these firearm charges even when the victim’s reluctance to testify would otherwise complicate the prosecution of the underlying domestic violence case.

 Attorneys for Domestic Abuse Allegations in Tampa, FL

 If you were charged with any act of domestic violence in Tampa or Hillsborough County, FL, then contact an experienced criminal defense attorney.
 The attorneys at Sammis Law Firm fight domestic violence cases aggressively.

 We understand the tactics used by the prosecutors and local law enforcement officers when handling accusations that one person in a domestic relationship abused another person.

-Our domestic violence defense attorney in Tampa, FL, fight criminal charges for domestic violence battery and the petitions for injunctions for domestic violence protection that often follow an arrest.
+Our domestic violence defense attorneys in Tampa, FL, fight criminal charges for domestic violence battery and the petitions for injunctions for domestic violence protection that often follow an arrest.
 We also represent clients accused of violating a domestic violence injunction order.

 We can help you protect your rights so that you can fight for the best possible outcome in your case which is often fighting to have the cases completely dropped or dismissed.